April 8, 1892: Gladys Louise Smith is born to John Charles and Charlotte Smith (née Hennessey) at 211 University Avenue

 April 1917: The United States enters World War I, which had been raging in Europe for about four years.
 Mary embarks on a two-film deal with Zukor to be directed by Cecil B. DeMille in A Romance of the Redwoods and The Little American, will be directed by Cecil B. DeMille.

 Autumn 1917: Mary again successfully portrays a young girl in Rebecca of Sunnybrook Farm (released in September) and A Little Princess (released in November), both adapted by Frances Marion from popular novels.

 January 21, 1918: Mary’s acting triumph, Stella Maris, is released.
 Playing the dual roles of pampered invalid Stella Maris and homely orphan Unity Blake, Mary transforms herself into two distinct physical personas.

 April 1918: Mary, Douglas Fairbanks, Marie Dressler and Charlie Chaplin tour the country promoting Liberty Bonds.
 Together they sell over $18 billion in bonds, and the world discovers the power movie stars have over the public.

-September 29, 1918: Artcraft releases Johanna Enlists, a film in which Mary supports the Allied soldiers by telling them not to come back until they’ve taken “the germ out of Germany!”
+September 29, 1918: Johanna Enlists is released, a film in which Mary supports the Allied soldiers by telling them not to come back until they’ve taken “the germ out of Germany!”

-October 22, 1918: Beth Fairbanks files for divorce on grounds of infidelity, without naming Mary as a correspondent.
+October 22, 1918: Beth Fairbanks files for divorce on grounds of infidelity, without naming a correspondent.

 November 6, 1918: Mary parts ways with Adolph Zukor, accepting an offer from First National Exhibitors’ Circuit for $675,000 plus half of the profits for three pictures.

 January 15, 1919: Seeking total financial and artistic control of the production and distribution of their films, Mary Pickford, Douglas Fairbanks, Charlie Chaplin, D.W.
 Griffith and William S. Hart draw up a letter of intention to form United Artists.

 February 5, 1919: After losing Hart to a deal with Adolph Zukor, Pickford, Fairbanks, Chaplin and Griffith officially join forces to form United Artists Corporation.